Trump On GOP Failures: 'I'm Not Going To Blame Myself, I'll Be Honest'

 Senate Leadership Fund Fights Attacks On Establishment Candidates

-One of Bannon's requirements to back a candidate is that they vote against McConnell as GOP leader.
+One of Bannon's requirements to back candidates is that they vote against McConnell as GOP leader.

 "It's not my war," Bannon added, "this is our war, and y'all didn't start it, the establishment started it. ...
 Right now, it's a season of war against a GOP establishment."

-Steven Law, president of the McConnell-aligned superPAC, the Senate Leadership Fund, told NPR Monday that he's not concerned about Bannon's threats.
+Steven Law, president of the McConnell-aligned superPAC Senate Leadership Fund, told NPR Monday that he is not concerned about Bannon's threats.

 "I think this is somebody who talks big, but at the end of the day, I just don't see it there," Law told David Greene on NPR's Morning Edition.
 "The only thing that's a concern for us is that we are going to have to divert some resources that we'd otherwise spend beating Democrats to make sure that we don't nominate candidates who would lose general elections the way they did in 2010 and 2012 before we got involved."

-In those two cycles, five tea party challengers won Republican primaries and went on to lose to Democrats in general elections.
+In those two cycles, five Tea Party challengers won Republican primaries and went on to lose to Democrats in general elections.
 In 2014, McConnell vowed to crush insurgent primary challengers — and did so.
 But in the age of Trump, the outsiders hope to be newly ascendant.

 "The goal here is to win elections in November," McConnell said, pointing out that the candidates in 2010 and 2012 "didn't appeal to a broader electorate."